markterweele/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 - **ExtendedStatusCode**  Secondary error code for certain scenarios where StatusCode wasn't specific enough.
 - **FeatureUpdatePause**  Indicates whether feature OS updates are paused on the device.
 - **IPVersion**  Indicates whether the download took place over IPv4 or IPv6
-- **IsWUfBDualScanEnabled**  Indicates if Windows Update for Business dual scan is enabled on the device.
+- **IsWUfBDualScanEnabled**  Indicates if Windows Update client policies dual scan is enabled on the device.
-- **IsWUfBEnabled**  Indicates if Windows Update for Business is enabled on the device.
+- **IsWUfBEnabled**  Indicates if Windows Update client policies are enabled on the device.
-- **IsWUfBFederatedScanDisabled**  Indicates if Windows Update for Business federated scan is disabled on the device.
+- **IsWUfBFederatedScanDisabled**  Indicates if Windows Update client policies federated scan is disabled on the device.
-- **IsWUfBTargetVersionEnabled**  Flag that indicates if the Windows Update for Business target version policy is enabled on the device.
+- **IsWUfBTargetVersionEnabled**  Flag that indicates if the target version policy is enabled on the device.
 - **MetadataIntegrityMode**  The mode of the update transport metadata integrity check.
 0-Unknown, 1-Ignoe, 2-Audit, 3-Enforce
 - **NumberOfApplicationsCategoryScanEvaluated**  The number of categories (apps) for which an app update scan checked
 - **NumberOfLoop**  The number of round trips the scan required